What is Marketing Resource Management?

 So, how do major category-leading brands manage to organize and synchronize all their marketing efforts and assets?
 Enter Marketing Resource Management (MRM).

-Marketing Resource Management, specifically in the Distributed Marketing space, allows brands to plan and unify all their marketing resources into a single centralized and comprehensive software solution built for hyperlocal marketing, with the ability to manage funds, allocate budgets, and see ROI with marketing analytics on brand-to-local campaigns.
+Marketing Resource Management, specifically in the distributed marketing space, allows brands to plan and unify all their marketing resources into a single centralized and comprehensive software solution built for hyperlocal marketing, with the ability to manage funds, allocate budgets, and see ROI with marketing analytics on brand-to-local campaigns.

 1. Planning